christsven/H.E.A.T/scenarios/estonia/event-timeline-estonia.md

 the country to a halt at the same time as targeted misinformation flooded social media channels.
 After several bomb attacks the government called out a state of emergency and started troop reserve activation to aid police forces, but it was too late.
-One night, three weeks into the new year, the country went up in flames.
+One night, three weeks into the new year, Estonia went up in flames.

 ### Crossing the rubicon

-The garrisons of the armed forces in Ida Viru, mainly used for training of new recruits, but also for the newly refurbished territorial defense units as well as the Baltic Brigade, were hit simultanously.
+The garrisons of the armed forces in Ida Viru, mainly used for training of new recruits, but also for the newly refurbished territorial defense units as well as the Baltic Brigade, were hit almost simultanously.
 Across all of Estonia, bombs and surprise attacks of small cells disabled bridges and important connections to the east.